-Not only their customer acquisition increased but existing customers appreciated the timely response, detailed information and interactive conversation with the bot.
+Not only their customer acquisition increase but existing customers appreciated the timely response, detailed information, and interactive conversation with the bot.

 In other words, the grocery store feels gone!

-In fact, the leads they qualified through the chatbot were more like the sales qualified leads rather than the marketing qualified leads because of the fact that chatbot focuses on interaction more and less on marketing themselves.
+In fact, the leads they qualified through the chatbot were more like the sales-qualified leads rather than the marketing-qualified leads because of the fact that the chatbot focuses on interaction more and less on marketing themselves.

-This also concludes that chatbots do compliment PPC marketing and can help elevate your sales.
+This also concludes that chatbots compliment PPC marketing and can help elevate your sales.

 Now that you know exactly what and how chatbot ensures customer acquisition it’s time to take a look at some of the takeaways by analyzing the aforementioned strategy.